 Do you need to raise capital for your business?
 If you’ve moved beyond money from friends and family and other angel investing rounds, you’re likely deciding between private equity vs. venture capital for your next cash injection.

-Knowing the difference between the two will help you understand what types of firms to pitch, how to pitch the targeted firms, and what those firms will expect from your business in exchange for their investment.
+Knowing the difference between the two will help you understand what types of firms to pitch, how to pitch the targeted investment banking firms, and what those firms will expect from your business in exchange for their investment.

 Private equity vs. venture capital: The key differences

 Private equity firms and venture capital firms both invest in businesses in exchange for ownership interest.
 The key differences between the two lie in the types of businesses in which the firms invest.

 Private equity investors seek out businesses with a proven track record of revenue generation and require a detailed business history before agreeing to make an investment.
 These firms aren’t in the business of investing in risky startups that may or may not create the next great product or service.

 Instead, PE firms aim for a positive return on their investment through tweaking well-established business practices.
 In a Harvard Business Review article, professors Paul Gompers, Steve Kaplan, and Vladimir Mukharlyamov summarize these tactics in three categories of business engineering:

 - Financial engineering: Incentivizing executives to focus their efforts on profitability.
 This could include anything from debt reduction to margin improvement.